aleksandarstojkovski/zimbroski/README.md

 ## Test

-Tested on the following versions
+The tool has been successfully tested on the following Zimbra versions:

 ```
 8.8.X